He was an American child in Hiroshima on the day the atomic bomb dropped

 Then Japan attacked Pearl Harbor in 1941, and everything changed.
 War — and its cruel aftermath — would separate them for nearly all of the decade.

 Only as a young man did Howard begin to realize how miraculous his survival was.
-His grandparents lived less than a mile from Hiroshima’s ground zero.
+His grandparents lived less than a mile from Hiroshima’s Ground Zero.
 For several moments, he lay unconscious under the rubble then dug himself out.
 His grandfather rescued his grandmother from the mountain of debris that had been their house.

 They fled with his brother toward the mountains, away from the all-consuming fires, passing bodies with entrails exposed.
 For years, Howard could not eat foods with flecks of pink or red, be it grapefruit or beef.
 The sight of spaghetti turned his stomach.